 Why can’t I just build my own website?

 It takes years of experience to be a good web designer / web developer.
 You can’t learn this trade in a few hours.
 It may look easy to drag and drop what you want but you will be missing out on the years of experience of a professional and the results that come along with that.
 These sites also may start off free, but there will be charges later on to keep the site up, keep it ad free and you will NEVER actually own the site.
 You also will not get your own domain name at some of them, and who wants their website to be mybusiness.someone-elses-domain.com?

 Can’t my IT person build me a website?

 First of all – Web design is marketing, not IT.
 You want a web designer, not an IT person.
 A lot of people associate IT departments with web design.
 Even though our company does both web design and IT services, they are not related and not done by the same professionals.

 Will my website designer just write the copy for my website?

 Creating content for your new website is the biggest challenge every client faces.
 It’s also one of the biggest causes for delays.
 A good web designer will be prepared with a solution and discuss it at the initial meeting.
-In my experience the business owner or marketing person at the client company is the one who knows the most about their business, so they are the best choice for writing the content.
+In my experience, the marketing department at the client company is the one who knows the most about their business, so they are the first choice for writing the content.
 There are also content writers who can be hired specifically to write the web content.
 We will help direct you to the best choice for your business.